home-assistant/home-assistant.io/source/_components/nissan_leaf.markdown

 The `nissan_leaf` component offers integration with the [NissanConnect EV](http://youplus.nissan.co.uk/GB/en/YouPlus/ConnectedServices.html) cloud service.
 NissanConnect EV was previously known as Nissan Carwings.
 It offers:

-* sensors for the battery status and range
+* sensors for the battery status, range and charging status
 * a switch to start and stop the climate control
-* a switch to start the car charging (cannot be stopped remotely - API limitation)
 * a device tracker to locate the car (only on later Leaf models)
+* services to request updates from the car and to request the car starts charging.

 ## {% linkable_title Configuration %}